lee-lindley/app_csv/README.md

 Run *install.sql*

 If you already have a suitable TABLE type, you can globally replace the string *arr_varchar2_udt* in the .tps and .tpb files and comment out the section that creates it in the install file.
-You could also make that a TABLE of CLOB if you have a need for rows longer than 4000 chars in a TABLE function callable from SQL.
-If you are dealing exclusively in PL/SQL, the maximum row length is already 32767.
+Same is true for *arr_integer_udt*, *arr_clob_udt* and *arr_arr_clob_udt*, but you will also need to dig around in *plsql_utilities/app_dbms_sql* replacing those.
+You could also change the return type of *get_rows* to TABLE of CLOB if you have a need for rows longer than 4000 chars in a TABLE function callable from SQL.
+If you are dealing exclusively in PL/SQL, the rows are already CLOB.

-The same substitutions can be done for *arr_arr_clob_udt* and *arr_clob_udt* if you already have suitable replacements.

 # Use Cases